jup-ag/space-station/labs/2-perpetual-exchange/5-faq/3-returned-fund2.md

 ---
-sidebar_label: "Returned funds after closing position"
+sidebar_label: "Returned Fund after Position is Closed"
-description: Returned funds after closing position
+description: Learn how to locate fund after position is closed
 ---

 1. Under `Transaction History` on Jupiter Perpetual Trading, click on the transaction ID of the closed position.